LasseNyholm/Gut-microbiota-differences-between-paired-mucus-and-digesta-samples-in-three-small-species-of-fish/README.md

 # Gut microbiota differences between paired mucus and digesta samples in three small species of fish
-16S amplicon pipeline

 Here follows the pipeline used for processing and statistical analysis of data.
 The different sub-pipelines are chronological ordered from 1-7.
+Step 1-5 originally included data that are not a part of the current study, but are important for DADA2 and decontaminations.
+This extra data can be supplied upon request, but for convenience we supply the reader with decontaminated tables (following decontamination protocol in Phyloseq_filtering.sh) found in the "Data" directory.

 1. Demultiplexing and preprocessing